Data re-identification: Location data

 Location data - series of geographical positions in time that describe a person's whereabouts and movements - is a class of personal data that is specifically hard to keep anonymous.
 Location shows recurring visits to frequently attended places of everyday life such as home, workplace, shopping, healthcare or specific spare-time patterns.
 Only removing a person's identity from location data will not remove identifiable patterns such as commuting rhythms, sleeping places, or work places.
 By mapping coordinates onto addresses, location data is easily re-identified or correlated with a person's private life contexts.
 Streams of location information play an important role in the reconstruction of personal identifiers from smartphone data accessed by apps.

 Court decisions

-In 2019, Professor Kerstin Noëlle Vokinger and Dr. Urs Jakob Mühlematter, two researchers at the University of Zurich, analyzed cases of the Federal Supreme Court ofSwitzerland to assess which pharmaceutical companies and which medical drugs were involved in legal actions against the Federal Office of Public Health (FOPH) regarding pricing decisions of medical drugs.
+In 2019, Professor Kerstin Noëlle Vokinger and Dr. Urs Jakob Mühlematter, two researchers at the University of Zurich, analyzed cases of the Federal Supreme Court of Switzerland to assess which pharmaceutical companies and which medical drugs were involved in legal actions against the Federal Office of Public Health (FOPH) regarding pricing decisions of medical drugs.
 In general, involved private parties (such as pharmaceutical companies) and information that would reveal the private party (for example, drug names) are anonymized in Swiss judgments.
 The researchers were able to re-identify 84% of the relevant anonymized cases of the Federal Supreme Court of Switzerland by linking information from publicly accessible databases.
 This achievement was covered by the media and started a debate if and how court cases should be anonymized.